 • Light the campfire and toast marshmallows

-• Friday evenings offer free Storytelling around the communal campfire
+• Friday evenings usually offer free live music or Storytelling

 • Rent a bat detector at the Pavilion and track their darting movements as they chase down that evening’s meal (find out how in the Basecamp guide)

-Day 2 – Water, Target Sports and Stargazing
+Day 2 – Water Sports, Target Sports and Stargazing

 A woman is smiling after taking her turn learning how to use an Air Rifle as part of a 3-day family camping itinerary.